 With the British Council Nepal, Kathmandu University‘s Schools of Arts and Engineering, and working closely with our Scottish partner Edinburgh Napier University’s (ENU) Creative Informatics, Applied Arts Scotland are co-delivering the Road to COP26 Innovation Grant Programme.
 The Programme is supported by the British Council’s global Crafting Futures programme and the National Innovation Center.

-Exploring innovation through the creative sector of crafts, the Programme will support Nepal-based businesses to develop new and exciting ideas for sustainability that harness nature-based processes, craft-related practices and entrepreneurship to promote positive environmental impacts for Nepal and beyond, necessary to strengthen adaptation and resilience to global challenges such as climate change.
-The Programme seeks interest from individuals or teams with new, existing or adaptive ideas that will deliver social and environmental outcomes in addition to economic ones.
+Exploring innovation through the creative sector of crafts, the Programme supports Nepal-based businesses to develop new and exciting ideas for sustainability that harness nature-based processes, craft-related practices and entrepreneurship to promote positive environmental impacts for Nepal and beyond, necessary to strengthen adaptation and resilience to global challenges such as climate change.

-- Incubator event for 50 selected participants to further develop their ideas, co-delivered by AAS, ENU and staff from Kathmandu University’s Schools of Arts and Engineering (March 2021)
+- Incubator event for 50 selected participants to further develop their ideas (April 2021)

-- Grants and tailored mentoring for five incubator event participants to take their ideas from concept to reality, whether prototype object, service and / or process (April-September 2021)
+- Grants and tailored mentoring for six incubator event participants to take their ideas from concept to reality (April-September 2021)

-- Showcase of grantees’ projects to industry and climate change stakeholders in Nepal (October 2021) and Scotland (November 2021), in the lead up to and during the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow on 1-12 November 2021.
+- Showcase of grantees’ projects to industry and climate change stakeholders in Nepal (October 2021) and Scotland (November 2021), in the lead up to and during the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow, 1-12 November 2021.